Optimal Partitioning for Dual-Pivot Quicksort: Dual-Pivot Quicksort: Algorithms in Detail

 \subsection{Yaroslavskiy's Partitioning Method}

-As mentioned in Section~\ref{sec:methods}, Yaroslavskiy's algorithm makes sure that for $\ell$ large elements in the input it will compare $\ell$ elements on average to the larger pivot first.
+As mentioned in Section~\ref{sec:methods}, Yaroslavskiy's algorithm makes sure that for $\ell$ large elements in the input $\ell$ or $\ell - 1$ elements will be compared to the larger pivot first.
 How does it accomplish this?
 By default, it compares to the smaller pivot first, but for each large elements that it sees, it will compare the next element to the larger pivot first.
-The swap strategy used is Meyer's swap algorithm (Algorithm~\ref{algo:meyer:swap} in Section~\ref{sec:swaps}).